KnowlesLuke/APITemplate/README.md

 ### Project Overview
 This project uses a loose version of clean architecture, cutting some corners to save layers of abstraction which are seen as overkill for our applications.\

-It uses .NET 8 throughout each project which is the latest version (at time of writing)\
+- It uses .NET 8 throughout each project which is the latest version (at time of writing)
-It uses EFCore to handle database interaction.
-Ef Core can also be used in contingency with using Stored Procedures.\
+- It uses EFCore to handle database interaction.
+Ef Core can also be used in contingency with using Stored Procedures.
-It uses localdb for local development and the dev server for publishing to development.\
+  - It uses localdb for local development and the dev server for publishing to development.
-It uses XUnit as a testing framework to perform unit and integration tests.\
+- It uses XUnit as a testing framework to perform unit and integration tests.
-Swagger is integrated and used for testing locally on your machine.\
+- Swagger is integrated and used for testing locally on your machine.
-It uses JWT to authorize requests.
-The JWT tokens can be generated via the AuthorizationController -> CreateToken Endpoint.
-Auth is split between read and write for security reasons.
-View the AppManagement database to see the details of each project.
+- It uses JWT to authorize requests.
+  - The JWT tokens can be generated via the AuthorizationController -> CreateToken Endpoint.
+  - Auth is split between read and write for security reasons (View the AppManagement database to see the details of each project).

 ### How to begin